 The Homeschool Legal Defense Association provides suggestions for special needs help.
 Scroll down and click on right-hand arrows to open all the links to resources.

 Free printables, software downloads and search tools are available for all levels of special and remedial education.
 Resources include an AAC generator, printables, thematic units, eye gaze software, sensory software, and much more.
-Be aware that this is a UK website, so some British terminology may be used in the resources.
+While this is a UK website, you have the option to convert most materials to American terminology.

 Texas Homeschool Coalition-Special Needs Curriculum